ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 The good news is that the *universal nature* of pushouts guarantee us that pushout-complement will exist ONLY for appropraite matches!!
 That is, replacement will be done only when the match is appropriate.
 Hence, there are no edge cases!!!
 To drive home home this message, here are two examples.
 We leave it to the reader to check if a pushout complement exists in these cases.

-:::{admonition} Example 1
+:::{admonition} Example 2

 (Will be redrawn)

 Is there a pushout complement?
+If not, why?

 ````{div} wrapper